DISCOVER NEW HORIZONS

 After cooling devices connected to the 12V power supply, the temperature control circuit will be activated.
 You can control the CMOS temperature by adjusting the settings in the figure below.
 Basically, you can control the temperature of CMOS by either adjusting “Cooler Power” or clicking “Auto” and setting “Target Temperature”.
 You can also see the CMOS temperature at the lower-left corner of the software window.

-1. Avoid directing the camera towards the ground.
-The density of cold air is greater than of hot air.
-If the camera is facing down, cold air will be more accessible to the glass, causing it to cool down and fog.
+1. Avoid pointing the camera to the ground.
+The density of cold air is greater than that of hot air.
+If the camera is facing downward, cold air will more easily contact the glass, causing it to cool down and fog up.

-3. Check if the heating plate is normally working.
-If the heating plate is not working, the glass will be very easy to fog, the temperature of the heating plate can reach 65-70 °C in the environment of 25 °C. If it does not reach this, the heating plate may be damaged.
-Please contact us for maintenance.
+3. Check whether the heating plate is working.
+If the heating plate is not working, the glass will fog up very easily.
+Normally, the temperature of the heating plate can reach 65-70℃ in an environment of 25℃.
+If it does not reach that hot, it may be because the heating plate is damaged.
+You can contact us to replace the heating plate.